ethereum/pm/All Core Devs Meetings/Meeting 71.md

 ProgPoW 0.9.2. has already been merged into Parity and will be merged into Geth.

 **Trent**
 It's a broader issue than the technical implementation.
-It's a more nuanced conversation about the transition fro Eth1 to Eth2 and how ProgPoW could be a dissuasion to interrupt the deposit contract, keeping it in our back pocket to be used later if necessary.
-It's already being intergrated into clients, but the alternative is to keep it integrated but not activated until such a time as its very much needed.
+It's a more nuanced conversation about the transition from Eth1 to Eth2 and how ProgPoW could be a dissuasion to interrupt the deposit contract, keeping it in our back pocket to be used later if necessary.
+It's already being integrated into clients, but the alternative is to keep it integrated but not activated until such a time as it's very much needed.

 **Hudson**
 It's too early for the alternative, and the previous screaming about it has died down.
 We're now collecting sentiment about it.